Prepare for Experience

 Career Catalyst Awards

-- This is the core award category for students taking advantage of internship experiences that support career interests and future professional growth.
+- Our general award category, these awards are made possible by Career Services Student Fees.
 Applicants must meet all General Eligibility criteria and preference will be given to those who demonstrate financial need and impact of scholarship award.

 Debbie Fleming Awards

-- This award category, in honor of former Assistant Vice Chancellor of Student Affairs, Debbie Fleming, supports students who are taking part in internship experiences in the fields of either Public Health or Student Affairs.
-Applicants must meet all General Eligibility criteria and preference will be given to those demonstrate financial need and impact of scholarship award.
+- Honoring former Assistant Vice Chancellor and Dean of Students, Debbie Fleming, this award category supports students taking part in internship experiences in the fields of Public Health or Student Affairs.
+Applicants must meet all General Eligibility criteria and preference will be given to those demonstrating financial need and impact of scholarship award.

 - Available: Two (2) $1,500 scholarship awards.